Shirley MacLaine: 1960–1969: Acclaim and stardom

-In 1970, MacLaine published a memoir titled Don’t Fall off the Mountain, the first of her numerous books.
+In 1970, MacLaine published a memoir titled Don't Fall off the Mountain, the first of her numerous books.
 She devoted some pages to a 1963 incident in which she had marched into the Los Angeles office of The Hollywood Reporter and punched columnist Mike Connolly in the mouth.
 She was angered by what he had said in his column about her ongoing contractual dispute with producer Hal Wallis, who had introduced her to the movie industry in 1954 and whom she eventually sued successfully for violating the terms of their contract.
 The incident with Connolly garnered a headline on the cover of the New York Post on June 11, 1963.
-The full story appeared on page 5 under the headline “Shirley Delivers A Punchy Line!” with a byline by Bernard Lefkowitz.
+The full story appeared on page 5 under the headline "Shirley Delivers A Punchy Line!" with a byline by Bernard Lefkowitz.

-MacLaine starred in the Cold War comedy John Goldfarb, Please Come Home!
-(1965), with a screenplay by William Peter Blatty, and then co-starred with Michael Caine in the crime thriller Gambit (1966).
+In 1965, MacLaine starred in the Cold War comedy John Goldfarb, Please Come Home!, with a screenplay by William Peter Blatty.
+In 1966, she co-starred with Michael Caine in the crime thriller Gambit.

 In the mid-1960s, Twentieth Century-Fox offered her a salary of $750,000 on a "pay or play" basis to appear in a movie adaptation of the musical Bloomer Girl, a fee equivalent to the paydays enjoyed by top box office stars of the time.
-However, the project was canceled, triggering a lawsuit.
+The project was canceled, triggering a lawsuit.

-MacLaine next starred in seven roles as seven different women in Vittorio DeSica's episodic film Woman Times Seven (1967), a collection of seven stories of love and adultery set against a Paris backdrop.
+In 1967, MacLaine starred in seven roles as seven different women in Vittorio DeSica's episodic film Woman Times Seven, a collection of seven stories of love and adultery set in Paris.
 She followed that film with another comedy, The Bliss of Mrs. Blossom in 1968.
 Both films were box office flops.